 For today’s pilgrims and other visitors to the village, there remains much to enjoy.
 Not only the basilica, but also some of the shops–which refreshingly–do not bombard you with kitsch and gaudy displays.
 Vézelay is in large part an artist community.
 The small, but attractive Zervos museum is well worth a visit.
 It has a diverse collection of modern art by such as Picasso, Miro, Calder, and more.

-The route divides as it leaves Vézelay–the Northern route goes through Bourges, the southern route through Nevers.
-Ralph and I started the Vézelay in 2017, taking the southern route because the sections looked more doable (considering stages, accommodations, and the slightly shorter distance).
+The route divides as it leaves Vézelay — the Northern route goes through Bourges, the southern route through Nevers.
+We chose the Bourges route because the sections looked more doable (considering stages, accommodations, and the slightly shorter distance).

 In May 2019, Ralph and I did a third section. we resumed our hike where we left off in Limoges and ended in Bazas (population 4,150).
 Because we enjoyed our short time in Limoges the previous year, we were happy to return.